Skip to Main Content

 Serious Felonies

 Felonies are the most serious criminal charges a defendant can face.
 In New York, felonies can send someone to prison for years.
 Even once released, some defendants face prolonged probation and community service obligations.
 You can also lose important civil rights.
-No one facing felony charges should try to represent themselves or rely on an overworked public defender.
+No one facing felony charges should try to represent themselves or rely on legal assistance from an overworked public defender.
 Get the best attorney in Huntington Station.

 Contact Karpf Criminal Law today to schedule a consultation.
 A felony defense lawyer can go over the facts with a magnifying glass to see which defense strategies will work best.
+We provide proactive and solutions-focused guidance, legal representation and support to each and every client.
+If you or your loved one was arrested for a felony in Suffolk County, please do not hesitate to contact our Huntington Station criminal defense lawyer for a fully confidential consultation.

 Serious Felonies in New York